 - Predictive modeling – the most successful retail businesses are not only measuring their current data, but they’re also looking into the future.
-With a BI tool, companies can combine current data with other relevant stats to seek out new sales opportunities, identify upcoming trends, and create models for the items customers are most likely to buy.
+With a retail predictive analytics tool, companies can combine current data with other relevant stats to seek out new sales opportunities, identify upcoming trends, and create models for the items customers are most likely to buy.

 - Optimize price – having access to relevant big data means brands can update their prices in real-time to coincide with current supply, demand, and upcoming trends.

 Whether you want to succeed in the eCommerce field, like Fiverr, whether you want to measure what is selling well and where in numerous different locations, or whether you want to create a streamlined data-mining process across your entire company, a BI solution can help you do just that.

 Are you ready to better your business with a BI solution?
 Check out how Sisense’s range of easy-to-use dashboards can help you reach your targets.